askui/askui-dev-docs/docs/docs/general/02-Components/askui-ui-control-client.md

 ### resize

 - **resize**: `number?` - Default: `undefined`
-  The side length of the target image to resize to in px.
+  The side length of the target image to resize to in pixels.
 Your screenshot image will be resized with the original aspect ratio, and the lengths image side will be equal to this number.
 This can be used to reduce the inference time by reducing the request size in case of a bad internet connection.
 But it can cause a decrease in the prediction quality.
   The resizing will be skipped if it's undefined.

 ___

 ### credentials

-- **credentials**: `Credentials` Your user credentials - Optional.
+- **`credentials`**: `Credentials` Your user credentials - Optional.
-  - **workspaceId**: `string` Your workspace id
+  - **`workspaceId`**: `string` Your workspace id
-  - **token**: `string` An access token for authentication with the AskUI Inference Server
+  - **`token`**: `string` An access token for authentication with the AskUI Inference Server

 Provide credentials for authentication with the AskUI Inference Server if you would like to use dedicated, more powerful and stable resources instead of public resources.
 Credentials can also be provided using the environment variables `ASKUI_WORKSPACE_ID` and `ASKUI_TOKEN` but in-code configuration takes precedence over these environment variables.
 Independent of how you configure the credentials, make sure to use one way to configure all the credentials, i.e., if you set the `workspace id` via setting the `ASKUI_WORKSPACE_ID` environment variable, you need to set token with environment variables as well.